I Tried Lingopie for 2 Weeks & Now I’m Spilling the Tea — A Lingopie Review

 Final Thoughts: Is Lingopie Worth It?

 So, I spent two weeks with Lingopie, and guess what?
-It’s pretty awesome!
+I can confidently say: Lingopie isn’t just fun, it’s effective!

 Now, do I think you can get fluent by only using Lingopie?